maxvollmer/Half-Life-VR/___mod/vr/README.txt

 Others:
 ---
-- DrBeef for the outstanding Quest port and friendship
+- DrBeef for the outstanding Quest port and friendship (see https://www.lambda1vr.com/)
 - HL2VR team for their friendship and support
 - Everyone at Valve for the best game in history
 - Everyone else I've forgotton.
 Sorry!